 What is the Family Medicine Conference or FMC?

-Twice a year, the BCCFP hosts a popular conference spanning a diversity of topics in family medicine.
-This conference is called the Family Medicine Conference and takes place each spring and fall season.
+Each year, the BCCFP hosts the Family Medicine Conference, a popular conference spanning a diversity of topics in family medicine.
 More information about upcoming Conferences can be found here.

 What does the BCCFP offer for family practice residents?

 The BCCFP provides supports for family physicians at all career stages.
 Information about what the BCCFP offers to residents can be found here.